Colin-b/pyxelrest/README.md

 `pyxelrest` module logging configuration can be updated thanks to `%APPDATA%\pyxelrest\configuration\logging.yml` file.

-[Microsoft Excel] COM add-in logging configuration can be updated thanks to `%APPDATA%\pyxelrest\configuration\addin.config` file.
+[Microsoft Excel] COM add-in logging configuration can be updated thanks to `%APPDATA%\pyxelrest\excel_addin\PyxelRestAddIn.dll.config` file.

 By default, log files can be found in your `%APPDATA%\pyxelrest\logs` folder.